natansh/natansh.github.com/_posts/2013-05-10-the-first-redesign.md

 ---
 ![Before and After](/images/redesign_before_after.jpg)

-I've been thinking for a long time about the in-your-face heading I put at the top .
-I felt the need for a subtle header, so I finally got down to making a few changes.
-Nothing extravagant, just a few minor tweaks but alongside I also added sprites to make the site load faster, which was basically to satisfy the optimization geek in me.
+I've been thinking for a long time about the in-your-face heading that I had put at the top.
+It didn't feel right and I felt the need for a more subtlety.
+So I finally got down to making a few changes, nothing extravagant, just a few minor tweaks.
+Alongside, I also added sprites to make the site load faster, which was basically to satisfy the optimization geek in me.

-I find that some subtle changes make the blog look much cleaner and simple, even with the addition of a profile photo.
+I feel that the changes make the blog look cleaner and simpler now, even with the addition of a profile photo.